cjssdk/eslint/readme.md

 ## Usage ##

-Add file `.eslintrc.js` to your project with the following content:
+Add file `.eslintrc.js` to your project root with the following content:

 ```js
 module.exports = {